OVDP IRS Offshore Voluntary Disclosure Program

 All resident US taxpayers, including foreign nationals who reside in the US who have foreign bank accounts, investments, real property, foreign corporate interests or foreign trusts must disclose their income from these accounts to the Internal Revenue Service (IRS).
 If you are a U.S. citizen and don’t tell the IRS about foreign holdings, you can be charged with tax evasion.
 The IRS can leverage heavy civil and criminal penalties against individuals who do not disclose offshore accounts or who do not stay current with their tax returns.
 The OVDP is an IRS program that provides a process for US taxpayers to come into compliance with the IRS.

 The failure to report and disclose offshore assets and income exposes the taxpayer to criminal tax evasion charges, as well as 50% to 100% penalties or $100,000 per incident, whichever is higher.
-The OVDP provides an opportunity to disclose these accounts and assets, correct previous FBAR filings and come into full compliance with IRS regulations.
-While the penalties may seem high, the cost for non-compliance is exponentially higher.
+The OVDP provides an opportunity to disclose these accounts and assets, correct previous FBAR filings and tax returns, pay a relatively modest fee (when compared to the penalties for non-compliance) and come into full compliance with IRS regulations.
+While many taxpayers wish to avoid these costs, the legal and financial penalties for non-compliance is exponentially higher.

-Come Into Compliance with IRS Offshore Reporting Requirements
+Come Into Compliance with IRS Offshore Reporting Requirements Through OVDP

 The Foreign Account Tax Compliance Act (FATCA) is designed to increase compliance.
 It requires foreign banks to identify the accounts of people who may owe tax on the funds in the U.S. Generally, it is far better to voluntarily report required information about these accounts to the IRS than to have a foreign bank report your information to the IRS.

 Contact an Experienced San Diego OVDP and FBAR Attorney